fboxwala/git-workshop-W16/froyo-event.md

 Author: Niv Govindaraju
 Summary: Come out to talk to some awesome women in tech while bonding over delicious froyo!

+Join us at Menchies for delicious frozen yogurt and great conversation with other women in tech!

 ## Event Details ##

 + **Who:** Everyone!